Diamondbacks hand Mets fifth straight loss

+PHOENIX -- Down an integral part of their lineup, the Arizona Diamondbacks didn't miss a beat Monday night.
+It just took until the eighth inning for their offense to fire up, the way it has so often at home this season.

-PHOENIX -- Yasmany Tomas hit a three-run home run, and the Arizona Diamondbacks broke open a tie game with a six-run eighth inning in a 7-3 win over the slumping New York Mets on Monday.
+Yasmany Tomas hit a three-run home run, and the Diamondbacks broke open a tie game with a six-run eighth inning in a 7-3 win over the slumping New York Mets.

-Jeff Mathis hit a two-run home run and pinch hitter Daniel Descalso added a solo shot in the eighth to go with Tomas's blast.
-Arizona (22-18) ended a brief two-game losing streak and sent the Mets to their fifth straight loss.
+Jeff Mathis hit a two-run home run and pinch hitter Daniel Descalso added a solo shot in the eighth to go with Tomas' blast.
+Arizona (22-18) ended a two-game losing streak and sent the Mets to their fifth straight loss.

+"Tomas had a great at-bat, and then we were able to put up a couple more," Mathis said.
+"It was nice to get those runs at the end there."

 With the score tied 1-1, the Diamondbacks jumped on Mets reliever Hansel Robles in the eighth.
 Paul Goldschmidt led off with a double, which was originally ruled a home run.
-An umpire review overturned the call when replays appeared to show the ball hitting the yellow line below the batter's eye in center field, which is in play.
+An umpire review overturned the call when replays showed the ball hitting the yellow line below the batter's eye in center field, which is in play.

 Robles (4-1) intentionally walked Jake Lamb, and Tomas crushed a pitch well over the yellow line in center field for his seventh home run of the season.
 Brandon Drury then doubled and scored on the Mathis homer, and Robles was done.